lizard-bio/cookiecutter-analytical-project/{{ cookiecutter.repo_name }}/README.md

     ├── environment.yml   <- The requirements file for reproducing the analysis environment, e.g.
     │                         generated with `conda env export --from-history -f environment.yml` │
-    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported ├── src                <- Source code for use in this project.
+    ├── setup.py           <- makes project pip installable (pip install -e .) so src can be imported in notebooks f.e;
+    ├── src                <- Source code for use in this project.
     │   ├── __init__.py    <- Makes src a Python module